ShopRite: ShopRite Wines & Spirits

-Members operate 38 ShopRite Wine and Spirits Shops in New Jersey and New York.
-One in particular, the Clinton, NJ store, is owned by QuickChek.

-Sunrise ShopRites of West Caldwell also operates three (Parsippany, New Jersey, Caldwell, New Jersey and Westfield, New Jersey) ShopRite Sunrise Wine-Cellar locations which offer an expanded selection of high-quality and specialty wines.
-These stores are generally smaller than their normal ShopRite counterparts, and specialize in wines and related alcoholic beverages.

 ShopRiteDelivers.com

 In December 2013, Wakefern launched the ShopRiteDelivers.com website to expand their digital footprint outside of their traditional markets in the Northeast.
-The website, focused on electronics, bulk order baby care, specialty foods, and health and beauty, has been well received, and has shipped orders to customers in all 50 states.
+The website, focused on electronics, bulk-order baby-care, specialty foods, and health and beauty, has been well received, and has shipped orders to customers in all 50 states.

+In April 2021, the concept of ShopRiteDelivers was discontinued, with the site now only selling ShopRite and The Fresh Grocer gift cards.

 The Fresh Grocer

 Wakefern acquired the trademarks of this supermarket chain, which operates primarily in the Philadelphia area when its former owner, Pat Burns, joined the cooperative as its 50th member in August 2013.
 At the time, the chain had eight stores: five in Philadelphia, one in suburban Upper Darby, one in Wilmington, Delaware, and one in New Brunswick, N.J.
 The Upper Darby store became a ShopRite, and the New Brunswick and Southwest Philadelphia stores have since closed.
 The Fresh Grocer stores are smaller than modern ShopRite stores and place a greater emphasis on fresh and organic foods, upscale specialty items and extensive prepared-foods offerings than regular ShopRite stores, giving Wakefern and its members a format that can work in smaller urban locations.
 Wakefern executives were also quoted in the press as saying that as several The Fresh Grocer stores are located near college campuses, the chain would give Wakefern "new insight into the next generation of consumers" and enable it to reach new customers.